Kitchen Remodeling in the Bay Area: Costs, Trends, and What to Expect in 2026

 With a San Jose median home price around $1.4 million, 30% equals approximately $420,000.
 That does not mean a $420,000 kitchen is automatically wise.
 For most homeowners, a better planning range is 5% to 15% of home value, or roughly $70,000 to $210,000 in this market, adjusted for condition, goals, and timeline.

 In short, treat 30% as a ceiling, not a target.
-A disciplined scope tied to your lifestyle and neighborhood baseline usually outperforms a maximalist budget in both livability and resale confidence.
+A disciplined scope tied to your lifestyle and neighborhood baseline usually outperforms a maximalist budget in both livability and resale confidence, especially when it follows our process.

 Value comes from highly visible improvements that buyers and appraisers can immediately read as functional and current.
 In San Jose, minor refresh projects often deliver around 72% to 80% ROI, while major high-budget renovations generally land closer to 50% to 60% ROI.
 The difference is usually scope discipline, not craftsmanship quality.